 - Provide opportunities for a confidential review of options, strategies and decisions

-- Help researchers to become self-reliant and take responsibility for their career management
+- Help staff to become self-reliant and take responsibility for their career management

-- Ensure researchers are supported whilst developing confidence, additional skills and experience
+- Ensure staff are supported whilst developing confidence, additional skills and experience

 It is up to the mentor and the mentee how often they meet and for how long.
 At the outset, the mentor and the mentee must be explicit about how much time they are prepared to give and agree the frequency of meetings.